awsdocs/aws-cloud9-user-guide/doc_source/lambda-functions.md

 ![\[Convert to SAM command in the Lambda section of the AWS Resources window\]](http://docs.aws.amazon.com/cloud9/latest/user-guide/images/console-lambda-convert.png)

 AWS Cloud9 does the following:
 + In the function's folder in the **Environment** window, the `DeploymentMethod` setting in the `.application.json` file changes from `lambda` to `cloudformation`\.
-This means that now AWS Cloud9 will instruct AWS SAM to use AWS CloudFormation whenever you use the IDE to upload the function's code as part of the serverless application\. \(`lambda` means that AWS Cloud9 will instruct Lambda to deploy the function instead\.\) To upload the function code, see [Upload Code for a Lambda Function](#lambda-functions-upload-code)\.
+This means that now AWS Cloud9 will instruct AWS SAM to use AWS CloudFormation whenever you use the IDE to upload the function's code as part of the serverless application\. \(`lambda` means that AWS Cloud9 will instruct Lambda to deploy the function instead\.\) To upload the function code, see [Upload code for a Lambda function](#lambda-functions-upload-code)\.
 + In the **Lambda** section of the **AWS Resources** window, in the **Local Functions** list, AWS Cloud9 adds the existing Lambda function to a new serverless application \(represented by a Lambda icon inside of a folder\)\.
 The serverless application has the same name as the function\.

-When you upload the function's code as described in [Upload Code for a Lambda Function](#lambda-functions-upload-code), because the function upload method is no longer Lambda but now AWS SAM using AWS CloudFormation, AWS Cloud9 creates a new remote version of the function in Lambda and adds it to the **Remote Functions** list\.
+When you upload the function's code as described in [Upload code for a Lambda function](#lambda-functions-upload-code), because the function upload method is no longer Lambda but now AWS SAM using AWS CloudFormation, AWS Cloud9 creates a new remote version of the function in Lambda and adds it to the **Remote Functions** list\.
 AWS Cloud9 gives the remote version a name that is different from the original Lambda function\.
 For example, if the serverless application and the function are both named `myDemoFunction`, the remote version name of your function would be `cloud9-myDemoFunction-myDemoFunction-RANDOM_ID`, where `RANDOM_ID` is a randomly determined ID\.

 **Important**
 After you do the conversion, if you then use the IDE to make any changes to the function code and then upload that code to Lambda, only the remote version of the new function \(for example, `cloud9-myDemoFunction-myDemoFunction-RANDOM_ID`\) will contain the change\.
 The remote version of the original function \(for example, `myDemoFunction`\) will not change\.
 If you change your mind and want to enable the IDE to go back to uploading your code changes to the remote version of the original function \(for example, `myDemoFunction`\), do the following:
 In the function's folder in the **Environment** window, change the `DeploymentMethod` setting in the `.application.json` file from `cloudformation` back to `lambda`, and then save the file\.
 This removes the serverless application folder from the **Local Functions** list and causes AWS Cloud9 to go back to instructing Lambda to deploy the function\.
-Upload the function code as described in [Upload Code for a Lambda Function](#lambda-functions-upload-code)\.
+Upload the function code as described in [Upload code for a Lambda function](#lambda-functions-upload-code)\.
 Now, only the remote version of the original function \(for example, `myDemoFunction`\) will contain the change\.
 The remote version of the new function \(for example, `cloud9-myDemoFunction-myDemoFunction-RANDOM_ID`\) will not change\.
 Because AWS Cloud9 will no longer upload code changes to the remote version of the new function \(for example, `cloud9-myDemoFunction-myDemoFunction-RANDOM_ID`\), if you want you can use the Lambda console to delete the new function \(for example, `cloud9-myDemoFunction-myDemoFunction-RANDOM_ID`\)\.

-## Update Configuration Settings for a Lambda Function<a name="lambda-functions-update-settings"></a>
+## Update configuration settings for a Lambda function<a name="lambda-functions-update-settings"></a>

 You can use the AWS Cloud9 IDE to change function settings such as the description, handler identifier, amount of memory the function will use, and existing execution role the function will use\.

 To change configuration settings, you must first import the related remote version of the function into your AWS Cloud9 development environment, if the function isn't already there\.
-To do this, see [Import a Lambda Function](#lambda-functions-import)\.
+To do this, see [Import a Lambda function](#lambda-functions-import)\.
 Then do the following\.

 1. In the **Lambda** section of the **AWS Resources** window, expand the **Local Functions** list, if it isn't already expanded\.